 Image segmentation.
-Recently, various CNN-based segmentation methods have been proposed and achieved high pixel-level accuracy [D, B, IT, IT, D, D, S, D].
-In the application of biomedical images, U-Net-based frameworks [S, D, D, D, S, S].
-In the application and an expansive path to integrate multi-level features to improve the accuracy of localization yet without guarantee on topology preservation.
-Moreover, to increase the quality of detected segmentation, the current research is mainly focusing on processing boundaries as separated information, E.g., [S, D, G, C] proposed a joint task framework combining both semantic segmentation and semantic boundary detection.
-[D] extracted and refined boundaries of instances by using a series of small boundary patches with higher image resolution.
-In [D, D, D], a boundary loss is proposed to measure the difference between the segmented and the ground truth boundaries.
-Though additional border pixels can boost the performance of segmentation results, those methods do not provide any information of the pixels that are required to refine and maintain the topological properties of objects [Z].
+Recently, various CNN-based segmentation methods have been proposed and achieved high pixel-level accuracy [2, 8, 13, 12, 23, 23].
+In the application of biomedical images, U-Net-based frameworks [23, 23, 23] consist of a contracting path and an expansive path to integrate multi-level features to improve the accuracy of localization yet without guarantee on topology preservation.
+Moreover, to increase the quality of detected segmentation, the current research is mainly focusing on processing boundaries as separated information, E.g., [23, 53, 54, 23] proposed a joint task framework combining both semantic segmentation and semantic boundary detection.
+[53] extracted and refined boundaries of instances by using a series of small boundary patches with higher image resolution.
+In [26, 29, 53], a boundary loss is proposed to measure the difference between the segmented and the ground truth boundaries.
+Though additional border pixels can boost the performance of segmentation results, those methods do not provide any information of the pixels that are required to refine and maintain the topological properties of objects [21].

 Pixel-connectivity-preserving segmentation.
-Conditional Random Field (CRF) and Markov Random Field (MRF) are straightforward formalisms that involve neighboring pixel relationships in the training procedure [13, 14, 53, 57].
-Specific functions can be formulated in order to preserve pixel connections or to include high-order cues (lines, object proposals, [53]).
-In [15, 54], the ConnNet proposed to learn and predict the pixel-pair connectivity to group or connect pixels.
-The MALIS and MALA methods [11, 56] focus on the affinity prediction based on maximin edges (it is a local comparison) so that it will ensure sufficiently low maximin edges to obtain a good segmentation after threshold whereas our method is to compute distance based on dynamics (which is global information).
+Conditional Random Field (CRF) and Markov Random Field (MRF) are straightforward formalisms that involve neighboring pixel relationships in the training procedure [13, 14], 15].
+Specific functions can be formulated in order to preserve pixel connections or to include high-order cues (lines, object proposals, [15]).
+In [15], 16], the ConnNet proposed to learn and predict the pixel-pair connectivity to group or connect pixels.
+The MALIS and MALA methods [15], 16] focus on the affinity prediction based on maximin edges (it is a local comparison) so that it will ensure sufficiently low maximin edges to obtain a good segmentation after threshold whereas our method is to compute distance based on dynamics (which is global information).
 Furthermore, the MALIS is computed on small patches due to the limited speed of the network and noise level of the image, while our method can be applied to full-size images, which simplifies the procedure.
-Moreover, the Mosin [11] and IterNet [13] proposed to use a multiple-iterations framework to gradually improve the pixel connections in each iteration.
+Moreover, the Mosin [15] and IterNet [15] proposed to use a multiple-iterations framework to gradually improve the pixel connections in each iteration.
 Yet, these methods do not have a strong guarantee to achieve closed contours for images.

 Topology-preserving segmentation.
 However, pixel-wise loss or pixel connectivity alone is not sufficient to capture the whole topological structure in the image [2].
 To maintain the topological correctness of objects, [2] proposed to integrate topological signatures to deep neural networks and to learn a task-optimal representation during training.
-[2], 2] designed topology-preserving losses based on persistent homology, which is differentiable and can be applied to any end-to-end deep neural networks in segmentation tasks.
+[2], [2]] designed topology-preserving losses based on persistent homology, which is differentiable and can be applied to any end-to-end deep neural networks in segmentation tasks.
 Still, training a neural network with these two losses does not solve the issues of border pixel localization, sensitivity to image noise, and slow training speed.